 Assets and liabilities of our foreign subsidiaries are translated at current exchange rates.
 Revenue, costs, and expenses are translated at average rates prevailing during each reporting period.
 Translation adjustments arising from the translation of foreign subsidiary financial statements are reported as a component of other comprehensive income (loss) and accumulated other comprehensive income (loss) within stockholders' equity.
 Transactions denominated in foreign currencies, including intercompany transactions, are initially recorded at the current exchange rate at the date of the transaction.
 The balances are adjusted to the current exchange rate as of each balance sheet date and as of the date when the transaction is consummated.
-Transaction gains or losses, excluding intercompany loan transactions, are expensed as incurred in either cost of sales or selling, general and administrative expense in the Consolidated Statements of Operations and Comprehensive Income (Loss) and were immaterial to the years ended December 31, 2021, 2020, and 2019.
+Transaction gains or losses, excluding intercompany loan transactions, are expensed as incurred in either cost of sales or selling, general and administrative expense in the Consolidated Statements of Operations and Comprehensive Income (Loss) and were immaterial to the years ended December 31, 2022, 2021, and 2020.
 Transaction gains or losses on intercompany loan transactions are recognized as incurred in the "Other expense (income), net" line in the Consolidated Statements of Operations and Comprehensive Income (Loss).
-For the years ended December 31, 2021, 2020, and 2019, transaction gains or losses on intercompany loan transactions were \$0.5 million, \$0.8 million, and \$0.4 million, respectively.
+For the years ended December 31, 2022, 2021, and 2020, transaction gains (losses) on intercompany loan transactions were \$0.2 million, \$(0.5) million, and \$(0.8) million, respectively.